Mushymato/TrinketTinker/guide/8-For SMAPI Mods.md

 - [Chatter](4.z.201-Chatter.md)
     - `Condition`

+Other cases of Condition either do not provide this, or only use something else for Input and Target items (e.g. [Inventory.RequiredItemCondition](5-Inventory.md))

 ## Implementing Entirely new Motions/Abilities

 While it's possible to do this by hard DLL reference, it's not recommended as implementation details may change at the author's digression.

 ## Compatibility

 Trinkets are equippped onto the player by appending to `Farmer.trinketItems`, which is a list of trinkets.
+Normally this list only ever has 1 trinket, but trinket tinker will add indirectly equipped trinkets to the list as well.

+These trinkets have mod data set to:
+- `mushymato.TrinketTinker/IndirectEquip` = `"T"`
+    - All indirectly equipped trinkets has this field set.
+- `mushymato.TrinketTinker/HiddenEquip` = `"integer"`, if this trinket is equipped using [mushymato.TrinketTinker_EquipHiddenTrinket](7.2-Actions.md) then this value is the number of days left before the trinket will be

+Please leave my

+Special compatiblity is done for `bcmpinc.WearMoreRings`, indirect trinkets will be inserted after trinket 2.